Wildsong/docker-arcgis-enterprise/README.md

 I use a Linux Desktop running Linux Mint and a 20 core Intel i9 and 64GB of RAM and a 1TB of NVME storage.
 That probably helps. :-)

+*2024-03-02 REBUILDING FOR 2024!!!
+Bear with me for a couple days while I make huge changes.*

 ## To do

 * Remove all the outdated startup files and READMEs